zhexuandliu/neMDBD/README.md

 # Map discontinuity based diagnosis for neighbor embedding methods

+The package is an implementation based on the paper:

+Liu, Z., Ma, R., Zhong, Y. (2024) Assessing and improving reliability of neighbor embedding methods: a map-continuity perspective. arXiv:2410.16608.

+The package is tested under R version 4.2.1 on Mac OS, and requires the R packages: `Rfast` (version 2.1.0), `parellel` (version 4.2.1), `RtsneWithP`.

 ## Installation

 To install the package from the github repository, use: